Darren Fletcher: First-team regular

 In the 2008–09 season, Fletcher started the first two games, due to injuries to Carrick and Ronaldo, and scored against Newcastle United at Old Trafford in United's first Premier League match of the season, forcing a 1–1 draw after Obafemi Martins' goal.
 Fletcher notched his second goal of the season opening the scoring from close range against Portsmouth, following a pass from Patrice Evra.
 He was later shown a yellow card on the 93rd minute before the match ended 1–0.
-On 3 October 2008, Fletcher signed a three-year extension to his contract with Man Utd, keeping him at the club until 2012.
+On 3 October 2008, Fletcher signed a three-year extension to his contract with United, keeping him at the club until 2012.
 Fletcher notched his third goal of the season against Everton on 25 October.
 He then scored in the Club World Cup semi-final against Gamba Osaka on 18 December after coming off the bench.